juju/docs/src/en/clouds-lxd-resources.md

 subsequent requests will be satisfied by the LXD cache (`/var/lib/lxd/images`).

 Image cache expiration and image synchronization mechanisms are built-in.

-## LXD clustering

-LXD clustering (lxd `v.3` and greater) allows for distributed computing to the extent that Juju units end up on different cluster nodes (LXD hosts) by default.
-It also offers high availability so that the cluster remains functional as long as more than half of the nodes are up.
-A downed node will lead to its hosted containers becoming unavailable.

-In terms of adding a LXD cloud, Juju is indifferent as to whether it is clustered or not.
-Juju connects to a single LXD host and, when prompted for connection information, you will need to decide which host that is.
-It should be noted that if this host becomes unavailable Juju will lose connection to the entire cluster.

-!!!
-Important:
-    Each cluster node must have a network bridge that is connected to LXD.
-This is to allow the containers to communicate with the controller.

-Clustering is configured by running `lxd init` on each LXD host (a minimum of three is recommended).
-The first host that does so will *initialise* the cluster and any subsequent node will *join* the cluster.
-When joining, `sudo` is required.

-Once the cluster is set up a controller can be created and will end up randomly on one of the nodes.
-See
-[Deploying to specific machines][deploying-to-specific-machines] for how to target specific nodes.

-In `v.2.5` specific cluster nodes can be targeted with the commands `bootstrap`, `deploy`, and `add-unit`.
-See
-[Deploying to specific machines][deploying-to-specific-machines] for how to do this.

-!!!
-Warning:
-    The cluster-creation process will remove any existing containers.
-In a Juju context, this implies that you cannot initialise a cluster *after* having created a controller.

-See the upstream documentation on [Clustering][lxd-upstream-clustering].

 ## Non-admin user credentials